Investment in Safety and Student Support

 - Enhanced efforts to connect students, faculty and staff with counseling and support resources when needed.

-The University of Kentucky Counseling Center, part of the UK Division of Student and Academic Life, provides confidential psychological counseling to currently enrolled UK students and consultation services to currently enrolled UK students, UK faculty and staff and caregivers.
+The University of Kentucky Counseling Center, part of the UK Office of Student and Academic Life, provides confidential psychological counseling to currently enrolled UK students and consultation services to currently enrolled UK students, UK faculty and staff and caregivers.
 The Counseling Center seeks to provide a space for students to explore freely any personal problems or concerns they may not wish to share with family or friends.
 The Counseling Center offers short term counseling and therapy to support students' growth and assist students with mental health, academic and/or other personal concerns that might interfere with academic performance or a sense of personal well-being while at UK.
 Services include individual, couple and group counseling; major and career counseling; and outreach programming.